epuce/web-bootcamp/W01L03 - Git checkup + HTML tags.md

 </ol>
 ``

-* other comonly used tags
+* other commonly used tags
     * a - for links to inner ot outer sources
     * img - for image handling
     * div - just a block wrapper